-- 208.1.1 Olympic Winter Games, Paralympic Winter Games and FIS World Championships All Media rights to the Olympic Winter Games, Paralympic Winter Games and FIS World Championships belong to the IOC, IPC and to the FIS respectively, and are subject to separate contractual arrangements. - 208.1.2 Rights owned by the member National Ski Associations

-Each FIS affiliated National Ski Association that organises events in its country which are included in the annual FIS calendars, retains ownership of the electronic media rights on those events provided they enter into a Media Rights Centralisation Agreement (MRCA) for so long as that MRCA remains in full force and effect.
-In cases where a National Ski Association organises events outside its own country, these rules also apply, subject to bi-lateral agreement with the National Ski Association of the country where the event takes place.
+- 208.1.1 Olympic Winter Games, Paralympic Winter Games and FIS World Championships All Media rights to the Olympic Winter Games, Paralympic Winter Games and FIS World Championships belong to the IOC, IPC and to the FIS respectively, and are subject to separate contractual arrangements. - 208.1.2 Rights owned by the member National Ski Associations Each FIS affiliated National Ski Association that organises events in its country which are included in the annual FIS calendars, has the authority as the owner of the electronic media rights to enter into contracts for the sale of the electronic media rights on those events.
+In cases where a National Ski Association organises events outside its own country, these rules also apply, subject to bilateral agreement with the National Ski Association of the country where the event takes place.